Characterizing Therapist's Speaking Style in Relation to Empathy in Psychotherapy: From utterance genre to speaking style

 \subsection{Feature extraction}

-Prosodic features are extracted from each sub-turn utterance as defined in Section \ref{ssec:aligner}.
+Prosodic features are extracted from each sub-turn utterance.
 The features cover the aspects of time duration, pitch, and intensity of speech.
 Let $d$ denote the time duration of the utterance.
 In relation to the time proportion of speech and non-speech segments, speech rate of the utterance, denoted as $sr$, is defined as the number of Chinese characters (syllables) spoken in one second.
 Frame-level pitch and intensity values are computed using the script prosodyAcf.conf, one of the standard scripts in the openSMILE toolkit \cite{eyben2010opensmile}.
 The mean of frame-level pitch values over the utterance, is used to represent the utterance's overall pitch level.
 The standard deviation and the interquartile range are calculated to measure the degree of pitch variation over the utterance.
 These pitch-based feature parameters are denoted as $p_{\mu}$, $p_{std}$ and $p_{iqr}$ respectively.
 The same statistical parameters are computed for intensity and denoted as $i_{\mu}$, $i_{std}$, and $i_{iqr}$ respectively.

 For each of the above utterance-level feature parameters, speaker normalization is applied to reduce inter-speaker variation.
-For example, let $p_{std}^T$ be the standard deviation of pitch computed from the whole speech of the therapist in a session, and $p_{std}^u$ be the standard deviation of pitch of a specific utterance in the session.
+For example, let $p_{std}^T$ be the standard deviation of pitch computed from all utterances of the therapist in a session, and $p_{std}^u$ be the standard deviation of pitch of a specific utterance in this session.
 The normalized standard deviation of pitch of the utterance is obtained as $p_{std} = p_{std}^u / p_{std}^T$.
 The other utterance-level feature parameters are normalized in a similar way.
 As a result, a set of 8 normalized feature parameters, denoted as $(d, sr, p_{\mu}, p_{std}, p_{iqr}, i_{\mu}, i_{std}, i_{iqr})$, are used to represent one utterance.